Where are my deeds kept?

 Get a copy

-If you or anyone else wants to confirm ownership then you/they can apply for an official copy at any time – see 'How can I prove that I own a property?'
+If you or anyone else wants to confirm ownership of registered land or property then you/they can apply for an official copy at any time – see Property Ownership?'

-If the register refers to deeds being 'filed' this means we should have kept a photocopy.
+If the register refers to deeds being 'filed' this means we should have kept a scanned image.
 For further information, see 'How can I get copies of deeds referred to in the register?'.

 Unregistered property and missing deeds

-If your property is not registered, your title deeds may be with your solicitor who acted for you when you bought the property.
-If you have a mortgage your deeds may be with your bank or building society.
+If your land or property is not registered, your title deeds may be with the solicitor who acted for you when you bought the property.
+If you have a mortgage your deeds may be with your mortgage company.

 If you think your title deeds have been lost or destroyed, see our guide to lost or destroyed deeds.